Environmental impact of concrete: Other improvements

-There are many other improvements to concrete that do not deal directly with emissions.
-Recently, much research has gone into "smart" concretes: concretes that use electrical and mechanical signals to respond to changes in loading conditions.
+"Smart" concretes use electrical and mechanical signals to respond to changes in loading conditions.
 One variety uses carbon fiber reinforcement which provides an electrical response that can be used to measure strain.
 This allows for monitoring the structural integrity of the concrete without installing sensors.

 The road construction and maintenance industry consumes tons of carbon-intensive concrete every day to secure road-side and urban infrastructure.
 As populations grow this infrastructure is becoming increasingly vulnerable to impact from vehicles, creating an ever increasing cycle of damage and waste and ever increasing consumption of concrete for repairs (roadworks are now seen around our cities on almost a daily basis).
 A major development in the infrastructure industry involves the use of recycled petroleum waste to protect the concrete from damage and enable infrastructure to become dynamic, able to be easily maintained and updated without disturbance to the existing foundations.
 This simple innovation preserves the foundations for the entire lifespan of a development.

 Another area of concrete research involves the creation of certain “waterless” concretes for use in extraplanetary colonization.
 Most commonly, these concretes use sulfur to act as a non-reactive binder, allowing for construction of concrete structures in environments with no or very little water.
 These concretes are in many ways indistinguishable from normal hydraulic concrete: they have similar densities, can be used with currently existing metal reinforcement, and they actually gain strength faster than normal concrete This application has yet to be explored on Earth, but with concrete production representing as much as two-thirds of the total energy usage of some developing countries, any improvement is worth considering.

 Changes in use

 Concrete is one of the world's oldest man-made building materials.
 Over the years, significant environmental limitations have been placed on the creation and use of concrete due to its carbon footprint.
 Manufacturers responded to these limitations by altering concrete's production processes, and recycling old concrete rubble to use as aggregate in new concrete mixtures to reduce these emissions.
 Concrete has immersed from natural resources into man-made processes; evidence of the use of concrete dates back over 8,000 years ago.
-Today, many construction companies and concrete manufacturers have cut the use of Portland cement in their mixtures due to its production process emitting significant amounts of greenhouse gases into the atmosphere.